gerlero/porousMicroTransport/README.md

 ### Test

-Optionally, you can verify the installation of **porousMicrotransport** by running the included test suite (requires Python 3).
+Optionally, you can verify the installation of **porousMicroTransport** by running the included test suite (requires Python 3).

 ```sh
 tests/runtests.sh